 - Compensation System Design, including competitive base rates and incentives, comp-ratios, grading, and an analysis of problem areas with recommendations.

 - Equal Pay compliance: We can help you make sure your compensation plan is not favoring one group/person over another without proper documentation in place.

 - Wage and Hour compliance, including audits: Many employers have discovered that their overtime practices do not comply with the FLSA (Fair Labor Standards Act).
 This preventable error can be enormously expensive for the unwary employer.

-What do you do when an employee says they are being harassed at work?
+So, what do you do when an employee says they are being harassed or bullied at work?
 Or you have a poor performer and are uncertain of how to proceed?
 Did you “inherit” a problem?
 Do you have an employee who has had many chances but still doesn’t perform as needed?
 Is someone constantly “pushing your buttons?”
 Or perhaps it’s an attendance issue.

-Employee relations issues can be time-consuming and frustrating for all concerned.
-We have years of experience with the many aspects of
+Employee relations issues can be time-consuming and aggravating for all concerned.
+We have years of experience with the many aspects of :